DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration/index.md

 then forward that to a listener.

 Congratulations, you just made your first native call from a Unity script!

+{{< hint info >}}

+Alternatively, you could also just export functions that will be available to the Unity side, without going through all the `FrameworkLibAPI` code.

+However, I like this implementation so I can add glue code between the C data and the Objective-C one.

+{{< /hint >}}

 ## Communication: Native to Unity